csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?
 #### Q: What is the technology stack?
 Specify any and all languages, frameworks, libraries, PaaS products or tools.
 	We will use javascript for the entire software, and choose react and nodejs as frameworks to complete the front-end and back-end respectively.
+We may use antd as our frontend library.
+Also, AWS EC2, heroku, and mangodb are Paas tools which may use in our project.

 #### Q: How will you deploy the application?
 	After complementation, we may deploy our web app through aws or heroku.